 2. The Employer may utilize "time off" or flexible hours in order to avoid employees working in excess of the standard workday or workweek or when dictated by the department's work load.

-3. Subject to the discretion of the department head and the provisions of applicable collective bargaining agreements, employees may be authorized to take break periods each full working day.
+3. Subject to the discretion of the Employer, employees may be authorized to take break periods each full working day.
 Such breaks shall never interfere with the proper performance of the employee's work responsibilities.

 TIME RECORDS SECTION 4.04